gemfire/gemfire-testcontainers/README.md

 This will expose port `5005` for debugging on server `1`. *Note that the server will wait for a debugger to attach before continuing with start up.*

+In order to log all container output to `stdout`, you can set the Java system property `-Dgemfire-testcontainers.log-container-output=true`.

 ## Building

 In order to build and test this code, you will need to register an account on the commercial